Health Care for the Homeless Program

 The Health Care for the Homeless (HCH) program provides medical services, otherwise known as primary care, which includes treatment of illness or injury as well as preventive care, education, limited prescription coverage and referrals for lab work, specialty care, dental assistance, behavioral-mental health assistance and substance abuse treatment.

 The staff includes a medical director, examiner, nurses and Department of Health (DOH) staff.
-Pinellas County homeless residents can receive basic health care in two primary locations: Bayside Health Clinic and the Mobile Medical Unit.
-Telehealth is now available making access to healthcare even easier.
-View Telehealth flyer.
-To apply online, click here.
+Pinellas County homeless residents can receive basic health care at the Bayside Health Clinic (under Construction), in the Mobile Medical Unit or through services offered by our Street Medicine Team.

 Mobile Medical Unit